| shift {reshape2} | R Documentation |

 is nothing at here, this function will becomes skip for `type`

-and this function will becomes take for `type`
+is lag or shift and this function will becomes take for `type`

-is lead
+is lead.

 A list containing the lead/lag of input x.